calebboyd/xbin/README.md

 - Ship and update runtimes at will

 #### TODO
-- resources
-- native modules
 - bundle splitting
+- native modules (can be done in userland with webpack)

 ### LICENSE
 - [MIT](https://github.com/calebboyd/xbin/blob/master/LICENSE)